getify/Functional-Light-JS/manuscript/ch7.md

 Many languages do in fact implement closures via objects.
 And other languages implement objects in terms of closures.
 But we'll let the reader use their imagination on how that would work.

-## Two Roads Diverged In A Wood...
+## Two Roads Diverged in a Wood...

 So closures and objects are equivalent, right?
 Not quite.
 I bet they're more similar than you thought before you started this chapter, but they still have important differences.